bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. What is the purpose of meta tags?
+<h3>Q. What is the purpose of meta tags?</h3>

 The META elements can be used to include name/value pairs describing properties of the HTML document, such as author, expiry date, a list of keywords, document author etc.

 ```html
 <!DOCTYPE html>